 Cartwright Ridge Campground is located on the shores of the scenic Sage Hen Reservoir in the Boise National Forest, perched at an elevation of 4,800 feet.
 Visitors enjoy boating, fishing and exploring the Sage Hen Reservoir Trail.
-There are 6 sites available on a first come, first serve basis.
-The sites can accomodate small to medium sized RVs.
+The 5 Sage Hen campgrounds are a beautiful, scenic destination for recreation and adventure.

-The campground is situated in a forest of towering Ponderosa pine, Engelmann spruce, Douglas fir and grand fir.
+The campgrounds are situated in a forest of towering Ponderosa pine, Engelmann spruce, Douglas fir and grand fir.
 Most sites have plentiful shade and some have partial lake views.
 Summer temperatures range from 80-90 degrees during the day to crisp, cool nights.

 Hiking, biking, horse and off-road vehicle trails are abundant in the area.
 The Sage Hen Reservoir Trail, a 4-mile loop around the lake, offers great fishing spots, beautiful viewpoints and abundant wildlife watching opportunities.